UniHomes guide to

 3Shopper's paradise

-The city centre of Birmingham is a huge expanse with virtually every shop imaginable.
-Much of the best shopping is inside the eye-catching Bullring building, which is a shopping centre replete with every kind of store imaginable.
+University of Birmingham student life offers an extensive shopping experience.
+Much of the best shopping is inside the eye-catching Bullring in the city centre of Birmingham, which is a shopping centre replete with every kind of shop imaginable.
 Birmingham is also famed for having the world's biggest Primark on High Street!

 -